DepositsTeam/deposits-md/add_card_UI.md

 The card entered here will be saved in deposits for that entity, depending on if the process was successful you would see a success response on the screen or details of the error encountered, the modal should be closed manually.

+Note: Listen for the closePage event on the frontend and close the iframe when received